-The CAC meets at 3 p.m. on the Monday prior to the TPO Board meeting on Wednesday.
-The CAC meeting schedule can be found online at www.ecrc.org/FLALTPO.
+The CAC meets prior to the TPO Board; the current meeting schedule can be found online at www.ecrc.org/FLALTPO.
 A print copy of the TPO schedule is available upon request.

-^{}The number of representatives for each area is based on population
+\\The number of representatives for each area is based on population\\